krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - __Dedicated instances__ offer physical isolation at the host hardware level from instances belonging to other customers.
 And you pay per instance.
 - __Dedicated host__ is physical servers dedicated for your use, so you get the actual hardware dedicated for you.
 There's no sharing going on there.
 - __savings plans__ where you can commit to a certain amount of usage for various compute services.
 You have a one or three-year commitment.

+### Amazon EC2

+Reserved instances:
+- Provides a capacity reservation when used in a __specific AZ__,
+- __Can switch AZ within the same region__
+- Can change the instance size within the __same instance type__

+You can modify the following attributes of an instance only when it is stopped:
+- Instance type.
+- User data.
+- Kernel.
+- RAM disk

 ### Architecture Patterns